 Edinburgh to Glenfinnan Viaduct

-Glenfinnan Viaduct is around 3.5 hours drive north of Edinburgh so it is possible as a day trip, but it’ll be a long day!
+Glenfinnan Viaduct is around 3.5 hours drive north of Edinburgh so it is possible as a day trip or as part of your Edinburgh itinerary, but it’ll be a long day!
 I would suggest staying overnight at Fort William and either seeing the afternoon train the day you arrive or the morning train the following day after your stay in Fort William.

 If you don’t have your own vehicle, there are several Highland tours departing from Edinburgh which include Glenfinnan in their itinerary.